Samuelomali/Samuelomali/README.md

 - 👋 Hi, I’m @Samuelomali
-- 👀 I’m interested in Data Analytics/Data Science
+- 👀 I’m interested in Software development and Data Sciences
 - 💞️ I’m looking to collaborate on Projects to uncover findings
 - 📫 How to reach me omalisamuel27@gmail.com
 - 😄 Pronouns: He/Him